Your bag

 7

-Channel your inner Indiana Jones and embark on a thrilling jungle adventure to see rehabilitated gibbons!
+Channel your inner Indiana Jones and go on a jungle adventure to see rehabilitated gibbons!

 We're talking lush rainforests, hidden waterfalls, and the chance to see these incredible primates swinging through the tree.

 Do note that since it’s wildlife, the chances of seeing the gibbons are 50/50!
-Nevertheless, it's an unforgettable way to connect with nature, and a true testament to successful conservation efforts.
+Nevertheless, it's an unforgettable way to connect with nature, and a true testament to successful community conservation efforts.
+Our fave thing here were the heartfelt stories from the rangers - you can tell that a lot of love has been put into this community Gibbon rescue project.

 8